svenseeberg/data-diode/INSTALL.md

    ```
    cp ./etc/rc.d/diode_receive /etc/rc.d/
    ```
+1. Optional: to enable UDP packet forwarding, edit the `/etc/rc.d/diode_receive` and append the `--udp-target-port PORTNUM --udp-target-ip IPADDR` to the `daemon_flags` string.
 1. Optional: if you're using an Arduino with display, allow the `diode` user to write to the serial port:
    ```sh
    usermod -G dialer diode